 • Uncrystallised Funds Pension Lump Sum.
 This is paid from 'uncrystallised' funds, ie. funds from which no benefits have previously been derived.
-25% of the pot is taken tax-free the remaining 75% is taxed as income at the 'beneficiary's' marginal rate of income tax.
-You must have remaining Lifetime Allowance to cover the payment.
+25% of the pot is taken tax-free and from 06/04/2024 you must have remaining Lump sum allowance (LSA) and Lump sum and death benefit allowance (LS&DBA) remaining.
 As an alternative to drawdown, a member can simply choose to withdraw a lump sum from their accumulated pension fund using this method.
 Of each lump sum paid, 25% is tax free and the remaining 75% will be taxable as pension income at the individual's marginal rate of income tax.
 The 25% element is not available for payments from Pension Credits (in respect of divorce), as a tax-free lump sum may already have been paid in connection with these funds before the pension-sharing order was issued.
+A payment of an uncrystallised funds pension lump sum from 06/04/2024 will be a relevant benefit crystallisation event and subject to both the LSA and the LS&DBA tests.
+If the tax-free lump sum part exceeds the permitted maximum, the excess is taxed and ran through payroll in respect of the member.

-A payment of an Uncrystallised Funds Pension Lump Sum will be a benefit crystallisation event assessed against the Lifetime Allowance.
-This test remains in place following the Spring Budget 2023, but from 6 April 2023, if any Lifetime Allowance Excess Lump Sum is calculated, rather than lifetime allowance charge being 55%, from 6 April 2023 it will be taxed at the recipient's marginal rate.
-Please note that if you take Uncrystallised Funds Lump Sum your annual allowance reduces to £4,000.
+Please note that if you take Uncrystallised Funds Lump Sum your annual allowance reduces to £10,000.